Skip to content

 • Plain English explanation, no upselling

-Book an Assessment or call 0489 998 445
+Book an assessment or call 0489 998 445

 Common questions

-Will a WiFi extender fix my slow WiFi?
-Maybe, but usually no. Extenders repeat a weak signal, so you get slightly better coverage but often slower speeds.
-Mesh systems are better for coverage problems.
+Maybe, but usually no. Cheap extenders repeat a weak signal using the same radio they receive on, so you get slightly better coverage but often half the speed.
+Mesh systems — ideally with the units wired together by ethernet — are far better for whole-home coverage.

-Should I call my ISP?
 Only if your wired connection is also slow.
-If wired is fast but wireless is slow, your ISP can’t help - the problem is inside your home.
+Plug a laptop straight into the router with an ethernet cable and test.
+If wired is fast but WiFi is slow, your ISP literally can't help — the issue is inside your home.

 Serving Geelong, Surf Coast, and Bellarine Peninsula.

-Why Oh WiFi - 0489 998 445 - hello@whyohwifi.com.au
+Why Oh WiFi · 0489 998 445 · hello@whyohwifi.com.au